 Churchill went even farther.
 He ordered the internment of tens of thousands of Jewish refugees in England, labeling them dangerous enemy aliens. … Nationals from Germany and Austria, who were living in England when World War II broke out, had already been assigned to different groupings based on their apparent threat to the UK.
 Category A were the “high security risks.”
 All 600 of them were immediately interned.

 Those deemed “no-security risk” in Class C, included 55,000 refugees from Nazi oppression.
-The great majority of them were Jewish.
-They were left free—at first.
-But then, in the Spring of 1940, with the fall of France, the fear of a German invasion, and the entry of Italy into the war, there was an outbreak of spy fever in England, a demand that more be done about the thousands of “dangerous aliens” living there.
+The great majority of them were Jewish, and left free—at first.
+But then, in the Spring of 1940, France fell.
+With fear of a German invasion, and the entry of Italy into the war, spy fever broke in England.
+Action was demanded against thousands of “dangerous aliens” living there.
 Unwilling to consider which of those foreigners might actually be dangerous, Churchill commanded “Collar them all.”

 Churchill had other things on his mind in Spring 1940 than which refugees were dangerous.
 But let it go.
 People who write such things have no concept of what it was like to live in 1940s Britain, under the threat of imminent extinction.

-The “rounding up” of 70,000 German, Czech and Austrian aliens in Britain was done regardless of religion.
-No doubt a lot were Jews—they had the best reason to be running from the Greater German Reich.
+“Rounding up” 70,000 German, Czech and Austrian aliens in Britain occurred regardless of religion.
+No doubt a lot were Jews, with good reason to exit the Greater German Reich.

 According to Norman Rose in Churchill: The Unruly Giant, “collar the lot,” or “collar them all” was an expression meant to protect alien refugees from “outraged pubic opinion.”
 It did not refer to preventing spying or acts of sabotage.
 That we can believe.
-During World War I, Londoners kicked dachshunds in the streets because they were a German breed.
+During World War I, Londoners kicked German dachshunds in the streets.
 But I can’t find either expression in anything Churchill said or wrote.